 When you believe Western media, religion is suffering severely from repression in China.
 But author Ian Johnson explored for his book The Souls of China: The Return of Religion After Mao the different religions in the country and discovered they are flourishing like they did not do for a long time, he tells to Christianity Today.

 Journalist Ian Johnson discusses his forthcoming book The Souls of China: The Return of Religion After Mao on the return of religion in China.
 Chinese want now to do more than only make money, he says.
 They are looking what brings us together.
 What makes China tick?

-Religions have become more popular in China, but the government tries now to tighten rules for religious group, writes journalist Ian Johnson, author of the upcoming book The Souls of China: The Return of Religion After Mao in the New York Times.
-Rules on religion are changed for the first time in a decade.
+While religion is getting more leeway in China, the opposite is happening for the Tibetans and Uighur, says journalist Ian Johnson, author of the upcoming book The Souls of China: The Return of Religion After Mao in the Globe&Mail.
+Just last week Xinjiang, home to the Uighur, saw a strong increase in security forces.

 The forceful removal of crosses at churches and the arrest of Christians have hit of Western media regularly.
 But that is not the big picture, says journalist Ian Johnson, author of the upcoming book The Souls of China: The Return of Religion After Mao, at CNN.
 Those government actions are mainly symbolic, he says.

 Few scholars have looked into the inner workings of China’s Communist Party like Sebastian Heilmann, founding president of the Mercator Institute of Chinese Studies (Merics) in Berlin, a government professor at the University of Trier and author of China’s Political System.
 Journalist Ian Johnson interviews him on the success of the party for the New York Times.